Skip to content

 Listing Groups

-# List processes in a specific group
+1# List all groups2sentinel group list34# List processes in a specific group5sentinel group list workers

 Group Operations